alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-oss/ce-helm-chart-new.md

 4. Set `tyk-gateway.gateway.tls.secretName` to the name of the newly created secret.

 *Add Custom Certificates*

-To add your custom Certificate Authority(CA) to your docker containers.
-You can mount your CA certificate directly into /etc/ssl/certs folder.
+To add your custom Certificate Authority(CA) to your containers, you can mount your CA certificate directly into /etc/ssl/certs folder.

 ```yaml
    extraVolumes: